hhandika/nahpu/website/docs/intro.md

 title: Introduction
 ---

-**_Rethinking Biodiversity Inventory in the Digital Age_**
+**_Rethinking Biodiversity Inventories in the Digital Age_**

 NAHPU is a cross-platform field cataloging app designed for natural history collections.
 It’s a free, open-source project that supports major desktop and mobile operating systems.
 Current version supports mammal and bird specimens.

 :::info
 NAHPU is currently in beta.
 We are working on adding more features and support for other taxa.
-If you have any questions or interested to contribute to the app development, please contact [project maintainer](https://hhandika.com/contact.html).
+If you have any questions or are interested in contributing to the app development, please contact [project maintainer](https://hhandika.com/contact.html).
 :::

 ## NAHPU's mission

 ### Simplify complex fieldwork 🛠️

 NAHPU is designed with genomic studies and remote fieldwork in mind.
-It simplifies associating digital assets, including specimen and habitat photographs, while efficiently managing a large number of tissue samples.
-We optimize NAHPU using high-performance programming languages and frameworks to ensure smooth operation across various devices, while minimizing battery usage.
+It simplifies associating digital assets (e.g., photographs or audio recordings) and specimen parts (e.g., tissue or parasite samples) with voucher specimens.
+We have optimized NAHPU using high-performance programming languages and frameworks to ensure smooth operation across various devices, while minimizing battery usage.
 Our ongoing efforts focus on enhancing NAHPU’s performance and stability.

 ### Support responsible and reproducible field-based research ❤️